scmh001/p3-cli-project/README.md

 ## Description
 Blackjack CLI is a command-line interface application that lets you experience the thrill of the classic casino card game right from your terminal.
 Engage in a challenging game against a computerized dealer and test your strategy and luck.
+The project incorporates sophisticated card counting logic, which the AI leverages to provide optimal decision-making assistance to players

 ## 🚀 Usage
 To start type command below in user-terminal; type play; enter player name; begin.